If someone is “barking up the wrong tree,” it means they are making a wrong assumption about someone or something.

 ”You’ve been barking up the wrong tree, cried the Ohioan.”

-* Jason was barking up the wrong tree when he accused me of being the one who ate the last of the cookies.
+- Jason was barking up the wrong tree when he accused me of eating the last cookie in the jar.

-* After investigating the crime rates in my neighborhood, I apparently was barking up the wrong tree when I claimed they had gotten better.
+- After investigating the crime rates in my neighborhood, I barked up the wrong tree when I claimed they had gotten better.